Great Lakes Theatre

 No one has favorited this theater yet

-The theater then stood for a long time vacant, vandalized and falling apart, making quite an eye-catching ruin along Grand River Avenue, especially its rusty, semi-intact blade marquee.
+The theatre then stood for a long time vacant, vandalized and falling apart, making quite an eye-catching ruin along Grand River Avenue, especially its rusty, semi-intact blade marquee.
 It spelled out the words "EAT LAKES".

 Just login to your account and subscribe to this theater